puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

 }
 ```

-- **enabledTemplatesUpgrading** - Enabled auto-upgrading process at UniConfig startup.
-If it is disabled, the next
-  setting other setting is ignored.
+- **enabledTemplatesUpgrading** - Enables the auto-upgrading process at UniConfig startup.
+If disabled, the other setting is ignored.
-- **backupTemplatesLimit** - Maximum number of stored backup templates before older templates are removed during
+- **backupTemplatesLimit** - Maximum number of stored backup templates.
+If exceeded, older templates are removed during the
   rotation procedure.
-By setting 0, templates are not backed up at all.
+If set to 0, templates are not backed up at all.

 ## Application of template